littlebabyjesus

 I don't see where these milk drinking non red meat eating people fit in the scheme of things.

 Great.
 Let's see it.
-And all the assault/manslaughter charges arising from such heinous crimes.
+And all the assault/manslaughter charges arising from this heinous crime.

 But it’s ok to play silly tricks like that on carnists.
 If someone posted about feeding a vegan a risotto that was secretly made with chicken stock ‘but they didn’t notice and even said it was nice’, they’d be roundly, and rightly, pilloried.